Statistical Significance – Everything You Need to Know

 You plan an experimental study to test if socializing can make you less productive.
 Start your experiment by stating your prediction into null or alternative hypothesis:

-• Null hypothesis: There isn’t a difference in productivity between socializing and not socializing
+• Null hypothesis: No difference in productivity between socializing and not socializing

-• Alternative hypothesis: Socializing less leads to more productivity than socializing more
+• Alternative hypothesis: Socializing fewer leads to more productivity than socializing more

 Test statistics and proportional values (p-values)